Procedural sedation and analgesia: Complications

 PSA can cause several complications.
-These include allergic reactions, over-sedation, respiratory depression, and hemodynamic effects.
+These include allergic reactions, over-sedation, respiratory depression, hemodynamic effects and post-operative cognitive dysfunction.
 These typically depend on the sedative agent used.
 Some agents are more likely to cause complications than others, but all sedative agents can cause complications if not used properly.
-Titration is a common technique used to reduce these complications.
+Titration, or dosage manipulation, is a common technique used to reduce these complications.
 Additionally, some agents have antagonists, reversal agents, that can be used to reverse the effects or reduce the amount of sedation.
 Additionally, a person is assigned to monitor the status of the patient and should be able to recognize the complications of PSA.
 Their ability to alert others and respond accordingly reduces complications.
+Unique complications of the most commonly used sedatives are listed below.